skillslab/.github/readme_template.md

 Explain how hooks can be setup and what they are doing.
 Enumerate which checks are performed for each pull request so that a contributor can run them locally and doesn't have to wait for the feedback of github actions.

+Link to the logging framework that is used, mention the logging file location and whether the log files are stored in graylog.
+Also link to utility tools (functions, classes) used for logging.

 ## :rocket: Production

 Describe how production releases are created and which options are available to get to branch releases.